opentrials/collectors/docs/collector-scrapy-guide.md

 # How to Write a Collector (using scrapy)

-This document describes how to write a new scraping collector (scraper) for the OpenTrials scraper from scratch to a pull request.
+This document describes how to write a new scraping collector (scraper) for the OpenTrials platform from scratch to a pull request.

 As example we will be writing scraper for `Pfizer` clinical trials register: